clintlalonde/cover-child/README.md

 # cover-child
-Some customizations to the excellent Cover WordPress theme The only change is the styling of the post titles to reduce the font size and add a black background to the title & author slug.
+My customizations to the [Cover](https://github.com/peiche/cover) WordPress theme.

+Only change is the styling of the post titles to reduce the font size and add a black background to the title & author slug.